COALAIP/specs/coala-ip/README.md

 ```

-Two other requirements we yet need to resolve are the links proposed in the LCC RRM Party Model.
+Two other requirements we yet need to resolve are the links proposed in the LCC RRM Party model.
 As mentioned previously,
 there can be a one-to-many relationship from a LCC RRM Party to other LCC RRM Parties as well as a one-to-many relationship
 between a LCC RRM Party and LCC RRM Places.
 Now, when studying the LCC RRM document, it becomes clear that theoretically
 these requirements need to be fulfilled, as there could be use cases where: